carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/usage.md

 ### Example

-Here's an example of the pathfinding in action.
+Here's an example of the pathfinding algorithm in action.

 ![Get Path Locations](./images/trail-blazer/example.PNG)